PROGRAMS Supporting People With Disabilities

 TURN supports people of all ages with disabilities who live in the community or in their family homes.
-We help each family develop a long-term plan based on the family’s present needs and future goals.
-Through family support services, people with disabilities, their parents, siblings, and neighbors, learn new approaches and strategies to foster independence.
+Through Family Support services, people with disabilities, their parents, siblings, and neighbors can learn new approaches and strategies to foster independence.
 The kinds of supports offered are flexible and family-driven.
-Respite Respite care provides families with temporary relief from the day-to-day challenges of supporting a relative with disabilities at home.
+Respite care provides families with temporary relief from the day-to-day challenges of supporting a child or other relative with disabilities at home.
 Summer Camp is an 8-10 week, daytime respite program that offers ongoing learning opportunities, outdoor discovery, and community experiences for young people age 6-22.
 Contact Us

 TURN offers Mental Health Counseling for individuals with and without disabilities, families and couples at our conveniently located main office which is fully accessible.
 Employment Personal Assistance Supports (EPAS) assists individuals who, because of their disability, need help with personal care tasks and daily living activities on or off the job in order to maintain employment.
 TURN is one of your choices of agencies to coordinate these services and can assist you in applying for and understanding the program.
 Support Work Independence Program (SWI)is a special program for individuals who are on the DSPD (Division of Services for People with Disabilities) waiting list who have employment as an immediate need.
 A Community Service Broker coordinates the services offered through SWI by working with the individual and their family to complete an employment plan.
 TURN is a provider agency working with Vocational Rehabilitation (VR) counselors to provide employment services for anyone in the community who is eligible to receive VR services.
 Contact Us